XronosSchedulingLtd/scheduleruserdocs/eventcategories.rst

 Instead, enter an event in the "Date - other" category, with all of the English teachers attached.
 It's a signficant date for them, but no more.

+More non-busy categories can be created by your system administrator.
+An obvious potential one is "Prep" or "Homework".
+This can be used to enter all-day events for particular pupils showing what prep or homework they should have/be doing on that day.
+The existence of such an event does not mean that the pupil will be busy (and thus absent from lessons) on that day - it's merely documenting something which happens on the day.

 ---------
 Filtering